mike-li8/Power-BI-Business-Insights-360/README.md

 ### Filter Check: `ISFILTERED` and `ISCROSSFILTERED`
 In the `targets` table, **net sales**, **gross margin**, and **net profit** are only avaliable on a **market level**.
-The below measure evaluates the filter context to determine the appropriateness of displaying target BM:
+The below measure evaluates the filter context to determine the appropriateness of displaying those targets:
 ```
-// If any column in dim_product is filtered or if dim_product is filtered indirectly by a related table, it is not appropriate to display BM for net sales $, gross margin $, or net profit $
+// If any column in dim_product is filtered or if dim_product is filtered indirectly by a related table,
+// it is not appropriate to display BM for net sales $, gross margin $, or net profit $
-// If a customer is being filtered directly through the customer column in dim_customer, it is not appropriate to display BM for net sales $, gross margin $, or net profit $
+// If a customer is being filtered directly through the customer column in dim_customer,
+// it is not appropriate to display BM for net sales $, gross margin $, or net profit $
 Customer / Product Filter Check = ISCROSSFILTERED(dim_product[product]) || ISFILTERED(dim_customer[customer])
 ```